A quick guide to understanding how credit cards work

 - Fees, such as late payment fees or account administration fees

 Each payment you make will accrue interest, which is charged on a monthly basis.
-You should make regular repayments to avoid or reduce the amount of interest charged.
+Making regular repayments should reduce the amount of interest charged.

 Many cards also come with an introductory interest rate for a set time period usually between three months and two years.
 Once this time over, your interest rate will revert back to the standard interest rate for your card.